 Points overview for teachers

-it is possible for teachers to see at a glance the grades of all the tasks that have been assessed.
+at a glance, it is possible for teachers to consult the grades of all tasks that have been assessed.

-These figures can only be consulted by teachers and can be converted to Excel.
+These figures are only viewable by teachers and can be converted to an Excel.

 Helping students get started with Microsoft Teams for education?

-Oh yes, if your pupils have never heard of Teams you could easily provide them with this quick start guide.
+Oh yes, if your students have never heard of Teams it may be easy for you to provide them with this quick start guide.

-50 videos -> Modern Education on YouTube - Teaching via Microsoft Teams
+50 videos -> Modern Education on YouTube - Teaching through Microsoft Teams